emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 **Success**: The target takes 5d6 Fire damage.\
 **Failure**: The target is unaffected.

+At 7th level and 15th level, the damage increases by 3d6 on a Success, and 6d6 on a Critical Success.

 You can use this Flourish once per day.

 ### Chef
 Heal, Buff\
 10 minutes\
 You know how to cook delicious and restorative foods.
 By spendig 10 minutes cooking food, you can create food for up to 10 people.
 A person that spends a minute eating the food regains 15hp and gains a +1 status bonus to attack rolls for 1 hour.

+At 7th level and 15th level, the hit points regained increases by 8.

 A person can benefit from this Flourish only once per day.